mikechau/docker-workshop/README.md

 <missing>           2 weeks ago          /bin/sh -c #(nop) ADD file:25c10b1d1b41d46a1…   4.41MB
 ```

 We can see the difference in sizes between the layers.
-Alpine Linux just has less stuff compared to Debian, and works great when we our application compiles down to a binary.
+Alpine Linux just has less stuff compared to Debian, and works great when our application compiles down to a binary.

 ## Tagging